 When I was a neophyte game developer, I found an excellent article by Wizards of the Coast, creators of Magic: the Gathering, called Ten Things Every Game Needs.
 It was written almost five years ago, but the wisdom within the article is still very relevant.
 This two-part article was so influential in my initial design of War Co. that I actually quoted it in my business plan.
 No matter what type of game you’re making, these 10 elements are critical to making a good game.

 I have taken and slightly modified the ten success factors listed in their article and made them into one easy-to-read list.
-I’ve added my own commentary so I can give concrete, personal examples of why this framework worked for me when developing War Co.
+I’ve added my own commentary so I can give concrete, personal examples of why this framework worked for me when developing War Co. and then eventually Tasty Humans.

 1. A clear objective